openstack/oslo.limit/doc/source/user/usage.rst

 Claim
 -----

-A claim represent the quantity of resources being asked for by someone.
+A claim represents the quantity of resources being asked for by someone.
 Claims are constrained by the relationship between resource usage and limits.
 Successful claims are aggregated into usage.

 Within the OpenStack ecosystem, claims can be made against specific targets depending on the resource.
 For instance, a user may request two additional servers for her project.
-This resulting claim might be two instances, the total number of cores between both instance, the total memory consumed by both instances, or all three.
+This resulting claim might be two instances, the total number of cores between both instances, the total memory consumed by both instances, or all three.
 The claim is also targeted to a specific project, which affects how this library asks for usage information.

 Enforcement
 -----------

-Enforcement is the process of collection usage data, limit information, and claims in order to make a decision about whether a user should be able to obtain more resources.
+Enforcement is the process of collecting usage data, limit information, and claims in order to make a decision about whether a user should be able to obtain more resources.